Victor Hugo Salsa Band

 The Palmieri Factor

 Victor recorded his first solo album Oye Latino with his band Picante.
 Another album entitled Tropicalisimo featured master percussionist Alex Sarria from Cali Colombia.
+It was only after a chance encounter with Grupo Niche that things really begin to take off.

 International Victor